MSM MK2 mine

 The MSM MK2 (also known as the PM-87) is a Finnish belly attack anti-tank mine.
 The mine has a circular ribbed plastic case that is tapered towards the bottom.
 It uses an electronic fuze with a combination magnetic and seismic fuze; it also has an anti-handling device.
 The mine is armed by inserting an arming pin, which completes an electronic circuit.
 The mine indicates that it is armed by lighting a small LED light which switches off after 10 minutes.
 When a vehicle approaches, vibrations travelling through the ground trigger the seismic sensor, which activates the magnetic sensor.
 When a vehicle passes over the mine, the warhead is triggered.
 First a clearing charge fire, removing up to 100 millimeters of earth from the top of the mine, then a copper-lined Misznay Schardin effect warhead is triggered.
 This projects a slug of copper at high velocity into the bottom of the target.

-The mine is believed to be in Finnish service.
+The mine is in service with the Finnish Defence Forces.